Abhinav21082003/doc_converter_bot/readme.md

-Here is a sample README for your project:

----

 # Document Conversion and Chatbot with Streamlit

 This project is a **Streamlit** web application that provides document conversion features (PDF, text, Word, and images) and a chatbot interface to interact with the extracted text